teco-kit/danger/README.md

 # danger
-Respository that includes all manuals, using directives and risk assessments for dangerous machines and hazardous substances used at TECO.
+Respository that includes all manuals, using directives and risk assessments for dangerous machines, hazardous substances, and dangerous processes at TECO.

 - *Safety Officer (Machines):* Dr. Till Riedel
 - *Safety Officer (Processes):* Dr. Till Riedel